Simple Blood Sugar Control (the importance of Protein and Fat)

 The Power of Healthy Fats

-Balanced Plate: The Smart Food Combination
+A Balanced Plate: The Intelligent Food Combination

-Protein – like eggs, lentils, fish, yogurt
+Protein — such as eggs, lentils, fish, yogurt

 Conclusion